 Just as when you are in the U.S. it is vitally important for all students to take necessary safety precautions and to know what to do in case of emergency.
 This is doubly important when you are abroad and are unfamiliar with the language and the culture.
 This page contains a range of helpful steps you can take to stay safe while you are abroad.
-Much of this information is taken from the Study Abroad Student Handbookand the U.S. Department of State's online travel resources.
+Much of this information is taken from the U.S. Department of State's online Travel Resources and Students Abroad websites.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of, and limit access to, student educational records.
 FERPA provides for each institution to identify certain information as directory information, which may be disclosed without the student's permission.
 For the NanoJapan program this means that the only information we will post on our website or share without your prior, written authorization includes:

-* This information will only be provided to other NanoJapan students, NanoJapan program administrators and faculty, research host laboratories, and the Rice University International Programs office for safety & security reasons.
+* This information will only be provided to other NanoJapan students, NanoJapan program administrators and faculty, research host laboratories, and the Rice University Study Abroad and Risk Management offices.

 If you do not want the information indicated above released you must notify the NanoJapan program of this in writing.
 Under FERPA we cannot share any other identifying information on you without your prior, written authorization.
 If we are contacted by a family member, friend, or other individual asking for additional information on your status or whereabouts we cannot legally give this out.
 We can take down their name and contact information and share this with you directly so that you can decide whether you would like to contact this person or not.
 This is done for your privacy, safety, and security.